Alex Depledge: Resi

-In 2017, Depledge and Coleman started a new venture, Resi "formerly known as BuildPath", an online architectural platform helping UK homeowners renovate and extend their homes.
+In 2017, Depledge and Coleman founded Resi (formerly known as BuildPath), an online architectural platform helping UK homeowners renovate and extend their homes.
+Depledge was chief executive officer until stepping down from the role in December 2025.

+Public service and governance

+Depledge has was a non-executive director of Persimmon Homes PLC since May 2023.
+In June 2025, she was appointed as the first Entrepreneurship Advisor to the Chancellor of the Exchequer.

-Depledge was also the chair and director of The Coalition for a Digital Economy (Coadec) in the period from 2015 to 2017 founder of the government-backed Sharing Economy UK trade body, SEUK.
-Depledge currently sits on the board of the London Economic Action Partnership (LEAP) chaired by the Mayor of London.
-She is a regular TV & radio commentator and co-presented BBC3 program “Girls Can Code” part of its Thinking Digital season 2015.
+From 2015 to 2017, Depledge was chair and director of The Coalition for a Digital Economy (Coadec).
+Following its rebrand as StartUp Coalition, she was a board member from June 2023 until June 2025.
+She was also a founding board member of the government-backed trade body Sharing Economy UK, SEUK.
+Depledge is on the board of the London Economic Action Partnership (LEAP), chaired by the Mayor of London.

+Media and public commentary

+Depledge is a regular television and radio commentator on technology, entrepreneurship, and the digital economy.
+In 2015, she co-presented the BBC3 programme Girls Can Code as part of the broadcaster's Thinking Digital season.

 Awards and honours

 Depledge was appointed Member of the Order of the British Empire (MBE) in the 2016 Birthday Honours for services to the economy and has been recognised with a number of awards for her work as an entrepreneur: